KH4NY0/portfolio/README.md

 ### Features

-Responsive design for all devices
+Responsive design for all devices\
-Project showcase with dynamic filtering
+About section with professional details\
-About section with professional details
+Integrated contact form with email functionality\
-Integrated contact form with email functionality Optimized for speed and search engines
+Optimized for speed and search engines

 ---